amihaiemil/amihaiemil.github.io/_posts/2020-01-17-self-protecting-projects.md

 image: https://amihaiemil.github.io/images/designs_on_jerry2.PNG
 ---

 I was once attenting a presentation on the topic "Front-End Development".
-The talk was held by a senior developers who, at some point, started bragging about the cool conventions he and his team are using in their projects, particularly naming and structure of their CSS files.
+The talk was held by a senior developers who, at some point, started bragging about the cool conventions he and his team were using in their projects, particularly naming and structure of their CSS files.
 Then, he also mentioned something about their JavaScript conventions.

 At the end of the talk, I asked the guy what their CI/CD pipeline was, how did the build command look like and whether they actually automated any of those rules.
 The whole room laughed, including him.
 Afterwards, he said something like: "we rely on our engineers and our ability to review our code".
 I was taken by surprise -- I was expecting a lame answer, but I did not understand why everyone laughed.